isomerpages/imda-tradetrust/index.md

   - infobar:
       title: TradeTrust = Framework
       subtitle: What is TradeTrust?
-      description: TradeTrust enable you to trade in a more secure, efficient and accessible way through trusted interoperability of electronic documents with legal certainty.
+      description: TradeTrust enables you to trade in a more secure, efficient and accessible way through trusted interoperability of electronic documents with legal certainty.
       button: Learn More